nirpour/DataScience/README.md

-This is my first README--
+This is a test readme for the course DData Science